-In addition, Cocaine causes vasoconstriction and impairs endothelium function, reducing the chief source of nitric oxide production and subsequently decreasing intracellular calcium mobilization, preventing vasodilatation.
-Invariable chronic cocaine use has a contributory effect in precipitating priapism, and it can cause refractory priapism, making treatment quite challenging, as it was experienced in this case.
+In addition, cocaine causes vasoconstriction and impairs endothelium function, reducing the chief source of nitric oxide production and subsequently decreasing intracellular calcium mobilisation, preventing vasodilatation as demonstrated in Bovine Coronary Artery Endothelial Cells study [13].
+Invariable chronic cocaine use has a contributory effect in precipitating priapism, and it can cause refractory priapism, making treatment quite challenging [14], as it was experienced in this case.

 Regardless of the aetiology, refractory priapism requires immediate treatment.
-The stepwise management of priapism has been described in Figure 2 below:
+The stepwise management of priapism has been described in Fig. 2: